Authentication and security

 Configure SSO

-Organization administrators configure standard SSO requirements under Settings > security:
+Organization administrators configure standard SSO requirements under Settings > Security & sign-in > Security settings:

 - Approved providers: Enable the sign-in providers permitted for your organization.
 Enabling an approved provider makes SSO required for that organization.